pyside/pyside2-setup/README.rst

 .. note::

-   Qt 5.x is currently not supported.
+   Qt 5.x is currently in the works.

 Installation
 ============